Spread the love

 After losing his full-time job, David Ponder struggled to feed his family and make ends meet.

-The guilt of not being able to provide for his family compelled Ponder to drive dangerously on an icy road, to ultimately crashed into a tree, where he’d remained unconscious.
+The guilt of not being able to provide for his family drove Ponder to take dangerous risks on an icy road, leading to crashing into a tree, where he was left unconscious.

-During his stay in the hospital, David Ponder fall into a coma and dreamed many dreams.
 Except they weren’t quite “dreams.”
-But more like revelations.
+But more like deep revelations.

-Figures such as Abraham Lincoln, Columbus, President Truman, King Solomon, and many others, emerges in Ponder’s “dream.”
-They guided him through the challenges, so that he’d be able to care for his wife and ailing daughter.
+People like Abraham Lincoln, Columbus, President Truman, and King Solomon appeared in his “dreams” to help guide him through the challenges, so he could take care of his wife and sick daughter.

-And sure enough, David Ponder listened to God’s grace, and now shares with us these seven essential decisions, so that we do the same.
+Sure enough, David Ponder listened to the whispers, and now shares these seven important decisions with us, so we can do the same.

 Without further ado, please enjoy, The Traveler’s Gift by Andy Andrews.